YorkWade/yorkwade.github.io/_posts/2020-02-05-leveldb_SkipList.md

 ### 实现要点

-- 以怎样的概率分层
+- 以怎样的概率分层（Choosing a Random Level）

 William Pugh的论文中描述：
-Choosing a Random LevelInitially, we discussed a probability distribution where half ofthe nodes that have level i pointers also have level i+1 point-ers.
+Initially, we discussed a probability distribution where half ofthe nodes that have level i pointers also have level i+1 point-ers.
 To get away from magic constants, we say that a fractionp of the nodes with level i pointers also have level i+1 point-ers. (for our original discussion, p = 1/2).
 Levels are generatedrandomly by an algorithm equivalent to the one in Figure 5.Levels are generated without reference to the number of ele-ments in the list.

 ```objc
 randomLevel()